Coronavirus Resources & Information

-- For Fall Term, the college’s Phased Reopening for Chemeketa Task Team has assessed over 100 potential face-to-face labs, activities and events to ensure they meet our COVID-19 Health and Safety criteria of access, spacing, PPE and cleaning and disinfection.
-We do not compromise the health and safety of our students and staff
+- Since the start of the global pandemic, the college’s Phased Reopening for Chemeketa Task Team has assessed over 550 potential face-to-face labs, activities and events to ensure they met our COVID-19 Health and Safety criteria of access, spacing, PPE and cleaning and disinfection.
+We did not and do not compromise the health and safety of our students and staff.

-- Access to campus: We require that all students and staff conduct a health assessment before coming to class using the CDC’s COVID-19 symptoms: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html.
+- Access to campus: We require that all students and staff conduct a health assessment before coming on campus.
 Stay home if ill.
-Notify your instructor
+Notify your instructor (if student) or supervisor (if an employee.)
+If unsure about your symptoms, use the CDC’s COVID-19 Self-Checker to help you make decisions about seeking appropriate medical care. https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html

 - Hand sanitizer has been placed in College areas with high public interaction (reception areas, help desks, etc.) and other areas as needed

 - College custodial crew has implemented an enhanced cleaning protocol, focusing on high-use areas.
 In the evening the crew cleans all labs and classrooms that conducted learning that day.
 Each night, they clean an area equivalent to a neighborhood